Arbaz2402/CricbuzzMachineRound/README.md

 - Then open **`MovieDetailView`** and **`MovieDetailViewModel`** to see how details, trailers, and cast are loaded.
 - Look at **`MovieService`** to see how TMDb endpoints are modeled in one place.
 - `YouTubeSDKPlayerView` in **`Utils/`** shows how `YTPlayerView` is wrapped for SwiftUI and configured for in‑app playback.

-The code is intentionally structured and commented to be readable in a short interview review window, while still demonstrating real‑world patterns: MVVM, async/await networking, debounced search, favorites persistence, and in‑app media playback.